LLM360/amber-train/README.md

 <center><img src="amber_logo.png" alt="amber logo" width="300"/></center>

-We present Amber, our frist model in the LLM360 family.
+Amber is the first model in the LLM360 family.
 Amber is an 7B English language model with the LLaMA architecture.

 ## About LLM360
 LLM360 is an initiative for comprehensive and fully open-sourced LLMs,